 1. Cloth or disposable diapers?

 It’s a question that most moms ask - should I use cloth diapers or disposable?
-Although it’s well known that cloth diapers are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
+Although it’s well known that reusable diapers are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
 However, disposable diapers are now becoming more biodegradable.

 In this case study, we found 85% of moms opted to use disposable diapers for their newborn, while 15% went for cloth.

 2. What brand of disposable diapers do moms use?

 - Rascal & Friends.